TLeTu/WebDev-Intern-Assignment/README.md

 # Tran Le Tu's Web Developer Intern Assignment

 ## To run the project locally make sure you have ruby + rails + postgresql installed
-- Simply clone the project and runs:
+- Simply clone the project and do:
     + bin/rails db:create; bin/rails db:migrate; bin/rails db:seed to set up the database
     + Then you can start the web locally with bin/dev
 - Or you can check out the demo here: https://webdev-intern-assignment-axfw.onrender.com